To Do

 These checklists will help you get ready for your arrival on campus.
 Make sure to check deadlines and due dates for all required paperwork.

-When you have questions, email orientation@mtholyoke.edu.
+When you have questions, email the Orientation Team.

 Before Orientation